Apjo/AWSAssociateSolutionsArchitectNotes/README.md

 - transfer acceleration: fast, easy, and secure transfer of files over long distances between your end users and an S3 bucket

 **S3 Versioning**:
 - Stores all the versions of an object(including all writes and even if you delete and object).
-    For example you might have a word file that says “Hello,World” ,and you have saved it to your S3 bucket,you might then go in and update that file with “hello”.Now,you have 2 versions of that file on your S3 bucket.
+    For example you might have a word file that says “Hello,World”, and you have saved it to your S3 bucket, you might then go in and update that file with “hello”.
+Now, you have 2 versions of that file on your S3 bucket.
 - Great backup tool, once enabled,versioning cannot be disabled but only suspended
 - Integrates with Lifecycle rules
-- Versioning’s MultiFactorAuthentication(MFA) Delete capability, which uses multi-factor authentication, can be used to provide an additional layer of security
+- Versioning’s MultiFactorAuthentication(MFA) Delete capability, which uses multi-factor authentication, can be used to provide an additional layer of security.
-    Cross region Replication, requires versioning enabled on the source bucket
+- Cross region Replication, requires versioning enabled on the source bucket

+**S3 Versioning Exam Tips**:
+- Stores all versions of the object(all writes and deletes)
+- Great backup tool
+- Once enabled, versioning cannot be disabled
+- Integrates with lifecycle rules
+- Versioning's MFA delete capability, which uses multi-factor authentication, can be used to provide additional security

 **S3 Lifecycle management**:

-- can be used in conjunction with versioning
+- Can be used in conjunction with versioning
-- can be applied to current versions and previous versions.
+- Can be applied to current versions and previous versions.
 - Following actions are allowed in conjunction with or without versioning:
     - archive to Glacier storage class(30 days after IA, if relevant)
     - permanent delete
     - archive and permanent delete
     - transition to the Standard: Infrequent Access Storage class(128kb and 30 days after the creation date)

+**S3 Lifecycle management Exam tips**:
+- Can be used with versioning
+- Can be applied to current and previous versions
+- Following actions can  now be done
+    - Transition to Standard-IA(128kb and 30 days after creation date)
+    - Archive to glacier storage class(30 days after IA)
+    - permanently delete

 **S3 Encryption**:
 - In Transit: You can upload/download your data to S3 via SSL Encrypted end points and S3 can automatically encrypt your data at rest.
 - At Rest: